Sexual Assault Survivorship Part 1 - Functioning

 We’re interested in your thoughts.
 Share them in the below comments and feel free to extend the conversation by clicking the “Like” button then sharing on Facebook, Twitter, LinkedIn, Instagram and Pinterest via the below buttons.

 Disclaimer: Provided images, graphics and verbiage is based upon feedback from survivors of rape (including stealthing), molestation, non consensual exposure to sexual content.
-Content in this post and on the GOTU®️ site is for informational purposes only.
-It is not a substitute for professional medical advice or consultation with healthcare professionals.
+Content in this post and on the GOTU®️ site is for entertainment purposes only.
+It is not a substitute for professional advice or consultation with healthcare professionals.
 Seek the advice of medical, trauma informed and/or other health care professionals regarding any condition or treatment and never disregard or delay treatment because of content that has been either read or seen on this website.

-Self Care, AllGOTU
+Self Care, AllGOTUComment